Aquat1c/efz_framedata_discordbot/README.md

 - **EFZ Mizumi Wiki**: For providing comprehensive frame data and move information.
 - **Copilot AI**: For assisting in the creation of this bot.
 ```

-Would you like me to adjust anything further or add specific sections?